 How does a QLED TV work?

-It’s complicated, but hang in there with us.
-So, to start, all QLED TVs have a quantum dot filter.
-It’s a film of tiny crystal semi-conductor particles that can be precisely controlled for their color output, which replace the red, green and blue color filters that old TVs used.
+All QLED TVs have a quantum dot filter.
+This is a film of tiny crystal semi-conductor particles that can be precisely controlled for their color output.
+They replace the red, green and blue color filters that are usually used in old TVs.

 Samsung says that its QLED TVs use the new filters to display 100% coverage of the DCI/P3 color space (read: much deeper black levels and sparkling HDR), and maintain that performance whatever the brightness.

-They’re so bright, in fact, that Samsung's QLED TVs can manage up to 4000 nits peak brightness on its most premium sets.
+In fact, they're so bright that Samsung's QLED TVs can manage up to 4000 nits peak brightness on its most premium sets.
 Considering 1000 nits is needed to produce HDR, that's very bright, and far above the sub-1000 nit levels found on OLED TVs.

 New advances in pixel panel structure also means that 2019 models and later are far better for off-axis viewing.
 For a living room environment, that could be QLED's big selling point.

 Beyond the 'paradigm shift' hyperbole of Samsung's marketing, it's really important to understand that QLED isn't really anything new at all.
 In fact, it's really nothing more than the latest – possibly among the last technically possible – tweaks to existing LED-LCD technology that's dominated big screen TVs for the last decade.

 QLED's innovations – deeper blacks, better colors and wider viewing angles – tackle three traditional problems of LED and LCD technology, but they're the same problems that are addressed year in, year out by TV makers.
 Only upcoming reviews will reveal if, in fact, QLED is a significant step forward from traditional LED-LCD screens – but chances are good that we'll see some real improvements in these areas with Samsung's new sets.